EAP for Aged Care Workers in Australia | Supporting Compassionate Carers

 Normalising Conversations About Mental Health

-As a consequence of this, the staff members working at a private family home for elderly people in Sydney eventually reached their breaking point.
-People were psychologically exhausted and there were not enough workers, which contributed to the low morale that existed throughout the business.
-Immediately upon the launch of an Employee Assistance Program (EAP), management made efforts to facilitate communication amongst staff members and to facilitate access to counseling services.
-Within a span of just three months, there was a considerable reduction in the number of absences, and employees began discussing their issues with one another during peer management meetings.
+As a direct result of this, the staff members who were working at a private family home in Sydney that was designed for older people finally hit their breaking point.
+Individuals were experiencing mental exhaustion, and there were not enough personnel available, both of which contributed to the poor morale that was present throughout the whole organization.
+With the creation of an Employee Assistance Program (EAP), management immediately took steps to improve communication among staff members and to enable access to counseling services.
+These efforts were undertaken immediately after the EAP was launched.
+Within the period of just three months, there was a significant decrease in the number of absences, and employees started talking about their problems with one another during meetings that were held for peer management.

 Key Takeaways